The answers to frequently asked questions are displayed below. If you still have questions for us, please don’t hesitate to contact us.

 Where can I attend workshop days?

-Workshop days are held at the Primary Care Training Centre in West Yorkshire or at a venue in central London.
-We can deliver courses anywhere in the United Kingdom or Ireland at no extra charge, subject only to minimum numbers.
+Workshop days are held at the Primary Care Training Centre in West Yorkshire.
+We can deliver any of our courses anywhere in the United Kingdom or Ireland at no extra charge, subject only to minimum numbers.
+Please contact us for more details.

 What different courses do you offer?